ros-hybrid-behaviour-planner/so_coordinator/README.md

 The use of the Self-Organization Coordinator has two advantages:
 1) It encapsulates the self-organization behaviour and eases the use of different self-organization patterns / configurations in a complex setting
-2) It takes over the selection of the coordination mechanism from the system designer
+2) It relieves the system designer from the selection of the coordination mechanism

 ```python
 class SoCoordinator(NetworkBehavior):